-Scholarship Application Dates: The EMJMD Scholarship competition will open in October and close at the end of January.
-Exact dates will be confirmed shortly.
+Scholarship Application Dates: The EMJMD Scholarship competition will open on 1st October 2018 and close on 25th January 2019.

 - Russia, Eastern Europe and Eurasia are currently some of the world’s most significant regions for policy-makers and academic observers alike.
 Important contemporary issues revolve around security, politics, energy and migration.

 - Numerous scholarships are available for well-qualified students, thanks to our prestigious Erasmus Mundus recognition from the European Commission.
 Scholarships last two years, cover tuition fees and include a monthly stipend.

 - This programme lets you live and study in the region, learning its history, culture and languages.

 - CEERES is ideally suited to students planning careers in government, media and international organisations, who wish to acquire a specialised knowledge of Russia, Central and Eastern Europe and Eurasia and proficiency in one of the region’s languages.

 - The CEERES programme provides you with a thorough knowledge and understanding of historical and contemporary developments in the society, politics, economics and culture of Russia and the post-socialist countries of Central and Eastern Europe and Eurasia.

 Language tuition is available in Czech, Estonian, Georgian, Hungarian, Kazakh, Polish, Russian and Ukrainian.

 - Placement and internship opportunities with external organisations are available at each mobility partner (Georgia, Hungary, Kazakhstan, Poland, Russia and Ukraine).